ZHU-Zhiyu/GD-Net/README.md

 # AGD-Net
-Deep Amended gradient descent for Spectral Reconstruction from Single RGB Images
+Source Code of the paper "Deep Amended Gradient Descent for Efficient Spectral Reconstruction from Single RGB Images"